mcecode/standards/code/structure.md

 - `scripts` contains interpretable scripts that are not shipped to users; these are required by the project to help with automating jobs like source compilation.
 - `docs` contains the documentation of the project.
 - `examples` contains code samples on how to use the project; this is typically used when the project is a library or a framework.
-- `media` contains audio, image, and video type files.
-- `assets` contains everything that `media` cannot contain, which are nonetheless needed by the project, such as generated content that is not from `src`.
+- `assets` contains resources such as images, videos, fonts, and generated files, among others; it may be subdivided into subdirectories like `audio` and `generated` if it contains more than one type of resource.
 - `configs` contains project-specific configurations that are more appropriately encapsulated outside of source files and environment variables.